 whereby the receiving hardware converts light into electrical signals, thus allowing a computing device to interpret the data encoded in the light.

-The device that uses light to simultaneously transmit data wirelessly across a space and sanitize the space of claim 7, wherein the Far-UV spectrum is defined as wavelengths of 200nm to 230 nm.
+The device that uses light to simultaneously transmit data wirelessly across a space and sanitize the space of claim 7, wherein the Far-UVC spectrum is defined as wavelengths of 200nm to 230 nm.

-The device that uses light to simultaneously transmit data wirelessly across a space and sanitize the space of claim 7, wherein the Far-UV spectrum is defined as wavelengths of 207nm to 230 nm.
+The device that uses light to simultaneously transmit data wirelessly across a space and sanitize the space of claim 7, wherein the Far-UVC spectrum is defined as wavelengths of 207nm to 230 nm.

-The device that uses light to simultaneously transmit data wirelessly across a space and sanitize the space of claim 10, wherein the Far-UV spectrum is defined as wavelengths of 207nm to 230 nm.
+The device that uses light to simultaneously transmit data wirelessly across a space and sanitize the space of claim 10, wherein the Far-UVC spectrum is defined as wavelengths of 207nm to 230 nm.

 The device that uses light to simultaneously transmit data wirelessly across a space and sanitize the space of claim 7, further comprising: